dr-costas/undaw/README.md

 # UNDAW Repository

-### Welcome to the repository of UNDAW (Unsupervised Adversarial Domain Adaptation Based on the Waserstein Distance)
+### Welcome to the repository of UNDAW (Unsupervised Adversarial Domain Adaptation Based on the Wasserstein Distance)

 This is the repository for the method presented in the paper:
-"Unsupervised Adversarial Domain Adaptation Based on the Waserstein Distance," by [K.
+"Unsupervised Adversarial Domain Adaptation Based on the Wasserstein Distance," by [K.
 Drossos](https://tutcris.tut.fi/portal/en/persons/konstantinos-drosos(b1070370-5156-4280-b354-6291618bb965).html),
 [P. Magron](http://www.cs.tut.fi/~magron/), and [T. Virtanen](http://www.cs.tut.fi/~tuomasv/).